syarul/requrse/README.md

 [![requrse CI](https://github.com/syarul/requrse/actions/workflows/main-ci.yml/badge.svg)](https://github.com/syarul/requrse/actions/workflows/main-ci.yml)

 ## What is reQurse
-In hindsight, many query language or API-driven solutions tend to be burdened by cumbersome paradigms, abstraction complexity, bloated safe type checking, and steep learning curves.
-However, **reQurse** sets out to address these challenges to a significant extent.
-This effort is driven by Decision Science, providing the fundamental approach to overcome the complexities associated with CRUD operations.
-With reQurse, the aim is to offer a streamlined and efficient CRUD library solution that simplifies api development and tackle complex data management tasks with ease.
+Leveraging the principles of Decision Science, **reQurse** introduces an innovative approach that overcomes the complexities of CRUD operations.
+The focus is on delivering a streamlined and efficient CRUD library solution, simplifying API development, and effortlessly handling complex data management tasks. **reQurse** utilized JSON-based queries enables you to load data from external configuration files as your numbers of APIs grow, reducing code dependencies and mitigating the need to write lengthy procedural APIs.
+This approach promotes a modular and streamlined code structure, enhancing flexibility and maintainability.

 > This library take some inspirations from NextQL and GraphQL